richelbilderbeek/intro_r_course/docs/introduction_1/README.md

     Give you confidence levels of the following statements below:

     - I feel comfortable with the book 'R for Data Science'
-    - I feel comfortable with using the `swirl` package
+    - I can recommend the `swirl` package to the right person
-    - I can use `ggplot2` for simple plots
+    - I can use `ggplot2` to create a simple plot
-    - I can create simple ggplots from tidy data
+    - I can save a plot created by `ggplot2`
-    - I can use some ggplot aesthetics
+    - I can tell what `ggplot2` aesthetics are
-    - I can use some ggplot geometrical objects
+    - I can tell what `ggplot2` geometrical objects are
     - I can assign a value to a variable
-    - I can tell what snake case is
+    - I can use snake case when naming a variable
     - I can write a comment
     - I can correct typos in simple code
-    - I can use the pipe operator
-    - I can use a filter
-    - I can use the logical equal operator
-    - I can read a file
+    - I can read a comma-separated file

 - In Zoom, show with the green checkmark that you are done